 In general, calculating the covariances is not an easy task.
 The trick adopted in Measurements.jl in order to deal with simple functional correlation is to propagate the uncertainty always using really independent variables.
 Thus, dealing with functional correlation boils down to finding the set of all the independent measurements on which an expression depends.
-If this set is made up of $\{x, y, z, \dots\}$, it is possible to calculate the uncertainty of $G(a, b, c, \dots) =$ where dg/dx is the total derivative of g with respect to x, and all covariances are null.
+If this set is made up of $\{x, y, z, ...\}$, it is possible to calculate the uncertainty of G(a, b, c, ...) with where all covariances due to functional correlation are null.
 This explains the purpose of keeping the list of derivatives with respect to independent variables in Measurement objects: by looking at the der fields of a, b, c, ..., it is possible to determine the set of independent variables.
 If other types of correlation (not functional) between x, y, z, ..., are present, they should be treated by calculating the covariances as shown above.